kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-27-fata-morgana-part-one.md

 ***

-*Join me in Part Two to continue the story.*
+*Join me in part two, to continue the story.*

 -  Peace.